anybill/documentation/api_vendorV2.md

 The `bill/user/{userId}`-route can be used to add a bill for a registered user.
 This is the case if the QR-Code provided by the app gets scanned at POS.
 For a better description of the structure of the QR-Code have a look [here](./app_qr.md).

-The `bill`-Route can be used to add an anonymous bill.
+The `bill`-route can be used to add an anonymous bill.
 This is the case if the customer does not scan his QR-Code at the POS.
 This route enables the vendor to issue a digital receipt to the customer.
 A JSON-Object which contains a url retrieve the receipt will be returned.
 > Example:
 >
 >{ "url": "https://path-to-receipt.anybill.de/{receiptId}" }